Best resistance bands 2024 for home workouts, pull-ups and more

 None

 These loop resistance bands from Mirafit are excellent for lower body workouts/warmups and the quality is fantastic too.
-Made from a blend of polyester and latex, these bands are super strong, so you won’t find them snapping on you like regular latex ones.
+Made from a blend of polyester and latex, these bands are super strong and designed to stand the test of time, so you won’t find them snapping on you like regular latex ones.

 They come in three different resistances which we found offered more than enough variety to carry out numerous glute and leg exercises.
-When testing, we really appreciated the rubber material dotted on the inside of the bands, which keeps it securely in place and stops it from rolling down your thighs.
-The mesh bag that they come in also makes these very transportable and easy to store in your gym bag.
+When testing, we really appreciated the rubber material dotted on the inside of the material, which keeps the band securely in place and stops it from rolling down your thighs.
+The mesh bag that they come in also makes them very transportable and easy to store in your gym bag and use on the go.

 Mirafit Resistance Bands on white backgroundT3 Approved badge